ietf-satp/draft-ietf-satp-usecases/draft-ietf-satp-usecases.md

 {: #finance-currency-dvp}

 In Decentralized Finance, or DeFi for short, investors and financial institutions will form networks to manage the creation and purchase of securities.
 As a simple example, we can consider a network consisting of the Treasury, which issues bonds, and commercial banks, which purchase and trade bonds.
-We can also consider a payments network of the kind we saw in Section 3.3 (or a retail CBDC network of the kind we saw in Section 4.1), which allows CBDC transfers between commercial banks’ accounts.
+We can also consider a payment network of the kind we saw in Section 3.3 (or a retail CBDC network of the kind we saw in Section 4.1), which allows CBDC transfers between commercial banks’ accounts.
 In the securities network, banks may wish to transfer bonds to each other but only in exchange for compensation.
-But such compensation can be made only on a payments network where the two maintain currency accounts (e.g., in CBDC).
+But such compensation can be made only on a payment network where the two maintain currency accounts (e.g., in CBDC).
 Therefore, the securities and payment networks must be able to interoperate in such a way that two banks can carry out a delivery-vs-payment transaction spanning these two independent networks.
 Such a transaction must be atomic, i.e., either both bond and CBDC tokens get transferred in their respective networks or neither gets transferred.
 Figure 6 illustrates this exchange.

 ~~~
    +-----------------------------------------------------------------------+